Also under Family And Relationship LawFamily And Relationship Law Home

 The uncertainty of not having an ongoing income stream can be daunting.

-In relationships where one party was financially dependent on the other, ongoing spousal or de facto partner maintenance after divorce and separation may be claimed by the party who was financially dependent.
+Where one party was financially dependent on the other during the relationship, ongoing spousal or de facto partner maintenance after divorce and separation may be claimed by the party who was financially dependent.

 Spousal or de facto partner maintenance entitlements or responsibilities arise in limited circumstances.
 The party claiming the entitlement must be able to show they have the requisite need for the maintenance and are unable to support themselves adequately, and the party required to pay spousal maintenance must have the capacity to pay.